 7. Cat Yoga

-Good news for feline lovers visiting Sydney and even better news for yogis who love felines; Catmosphere Cat Cafe (which is pretty self-explanatory) has recently branched out and are now doing cat yoga.
+Good news for feline lovers visiting Sydney and even better news for yogis who love felines; Catmosphere Cat Cafe (which is pretty self-explanatory) has recently branched out and is now doing cat yoga.

 Think you can focus on your downward dog while a mischievous kitten clawing away at your dangling hair?
 Or do you just fancy hanging out with some cats while getting a yoga class in?
 Book a session with Catmosphere and tick off the bucket list item that you never knew you had.

 Know before you go: Visitors to the cat yoga experience must be at least 8 years old and please respect that animals have different personalities.
 So some cats may not want to be picked up.

 Unique & Unusual Things To Do in Sydney (Evening Guide)

 The weirdness never sleeps just because the sun went down.
 I hope you fuelled up after your day because you have a couple of busy nights in Sydney for your evening quirks.

 8. Royal Botanic Gardens… With Flying Foxes!

 Botanical gardens at night?
 How vanilla.
 Pffft and I lured you here under false pretences, promising you weirdness and unusual things to do in Sydney.

 Don’t worry, the strangeness starts at night time when over 20,000 flying foxes (also known as fruit bats) with the gigantic 3 ft wingspan start to wake up and search for food.